This article is part of a larger series on POS Systems.

 Best for: In-store sales

 Shopify POS is designed to simplify payment transactions for online merchants who might also have a pop-up or physical store.
 The first step in using Shopify’s POS features is to sign up for a Shopify ecommerce account.
-From there, you can choose between the basic and advanced POS plan.
-The basic POS is designed for on-the-go sales activities and does not require users to have a physical store, while the Pro plan is designed to handle brick-and-mortar sales.
+From there, you can choose between the basic and advanced POS subscription.
+The basic is designed for on-the-go sales activities and does not require users to have a physical store, while the Pro is designed to handle brick-and-mortar sales.

 Here are some of Shopify POS’ most essential features: